sacarlson/Trick_Tracker/readme.md

 #Trick Tracker
 // Copyright (c) 2016  Sacarlson  sacarlson_2000@yahoo.com -->

+for Detailed info and to see an active website running Trick_Traker see: http://wiki.tricktraker.com and the running Trick Tracker web app at: https://www.tricktraker.com/

+This is now a real running website. we continue to publish all of what we have created here on this github account.
+Please be sure to feedback any problems you may have to github issues or on the freenode IRC #tricktraker

 Trick Tracker is a combo GPS tracking and display map system ment to help us share the locations of girls we happen to see on the streets.
 It's secondary roll is to allow us to send a freind your present location any place on the planet without ever having to install any software on your android or other device.